 We highly recommend visiting the museum.
 This museum boasts and displays complete works of paintings and sculptures of Spanish from the 50s and 60s (also known as the abstract generation), which drafted some of most significant abstract tendencies of the art in Spain in the mid 20th century.

 The most striking element of medieval Cuenca, the casas colgadas jut out precariously over the steep defile of Río Huécar.
 Dating from the 14th century, the houses, with their layers of wooden balconies, seem to emerge from the rock as if an extension of the cliffs.
 The best views of the casas colgadas is from the Puente de San Pablo footbridge.
 Today the houses host – somewhat improbably – an abstract art museumfounded in the 1960s.

-In the photo bellow you can see an example of a hanging house:
+In the photo below you can see an example of a hanging house:

 Museo de la Semana Santa (Museum of Easter)

 This museum is the next best thing to experiencing one of Spain’s most spine-tingling Semana Santa parades firsthand.
 Spread over two floors, the hugely accomplished audiovisual show moves from room to room showing the processions by local brotherhoods against a background of sombre music.
 Afterwards you are allowed to wander around at leisure, admiring the costumes, crosses and religious iconography.

 The Cathedral of Cuenca